azu/tsconfig-to-dual-package/README.md

 - [tsconfig-to-dual-package-example](https://github.com/azu/tsconfig-to-dual-package-example)

-For Example, Your project `package.json` is following:
+For example, This project `package.json` is following:

 ```json5
 {